qgindi/LibreAutomate/Other/DocFX/_doc/editor/Program.md

 All changes are saved automatically.

-C# code files have .cs extension, but it is hidden.
+Deleted files and folders are moved to the Recycle Bin if possible.

 Yellow background if the file is open in the code editor.

-Deleted files and folders are moved to the Recycle Bin if possible.
-To restore a file or folder, find it there and restore; then find in File Explorer and drag and drop to the **Files** panel.
+C# code files have `.cs` extension, but it is hidden.

 File properties are documented in the **Properties** dialog.